GrottoPress/mel/README.md

      DoSomeWork.run_on("0 */2 * * *", for: 6.hours, arg_1: 5, arg_2: "value")
      ```

+     This will do the first run relative to now.
+For instance, if the time now is 03:00, the first run would be at 04:00, the next run at 06:00, and so on.
+If you would like to do the first run relative to some other time, specify that in a `from:` argument:

+     ```crystal
+     # ->>> src/app/some_file.cr

+     DoSomeWork.run_on("0 */2 * * *", from: 3.days.from_now, for: 6.hours, arg_1: 5, arg_2: "value")
+     ```

      Instead of `for:`, you may use `till:` and specify a `Time`.
 Leave those out to run forever.

    The `DoSomeWork.run_*` methods accept the following additional arguments: